turbulenz/turbulenz_engine/docs/source/jslibrary_api/assetcache_api.rst

 The AssetCache Object
 ---------------------

-Provides functionality for caching assets.
+Provides functionality for caching assets using least recently used (LRU) caching.
 When the cache is full each cache miss causes the removal of the asset that has the oldest requested time.

 **Required scripts**